 Leadership Style

 Leadership style is a blend of personality and management skills.
-Do you need a pastor who is capable of managing the details?
+Do you need a lead pastor who is capable of managing the details?
 Or, would you prefer a more big picture leader who has minimal interaction with the staff?

 The last thing you want to do is bring in a micromanager when your staff is used to leading independently.
 Conversely, if the congregation is used to having direct contact and care from the pastor, you need to hire someone who’s extremely personable and prepared to be hands-on.